 - Take-back – Collection of used packaging from consumers in the Czech Republic for the purpose of reuse, recovery or removal of packaging waste.

-- Recovery – Ensure that waste from packaging introduced onto the market or into circulation is recovered to the degree determined in appendix no. 3 of the Act.
+- Recovery – Ensure that packaging waste placed on the market or into circulation is recovered to the degree determined in appendix no. 3 of the Act.

 2. List of Subjects (Section 14)

-Any subject introducing packaging or packaged products onto the market or into circulation, is required to file a petition for registration in the List of Subjects required to recover packaging waste, within 60 days of the day this obligation arises.
+Any subject placing packaging or packaged products on the market or into circulation, is required to file a petition for registration in the List of Subjects required to recover packaging waste, within 60 days of the day this obligation arises.